bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 While this would have been a good way to wind down, I could never truly get the overtime mentality out of my head.
 We were pretty close to closing out the hunt, after all—just two rounds and four metas.
 How hard could it be?

 So while the rest of the group was listening to... something I can't even begin to describe, I pulled out a computer and started hacking away at them, focusing on [Papa's Bookcase](https://www.two-pi-noir.agency/puzzles/papas_bookcase_blacklight) for now.
-Since HQ was closed, I had to make do with asking the nearest possible source of hints, which in this case meant Taph (a friend on ✈️✈️✈️GT✈️✈️✈️ who we had invited over).
+Since Hunt HQ was closed, I had to make do with asking the nearest possible source of hints, which in this case meant Taph (a friend on ✈️✈️✈️GT✈️✈️✈️ who we had invited over).

 Well, the linchpin in the solution was load-bearing flavortext—we somehow never read too deeply into the word "audible" (which did double-duty this time).
 OK, so how are we going to identify the audiobooks?